morgankeys/ReciprocityABM/README.md

 The `dist/model.jar` is a self-contained executable JAR (69MB) that includes all dependencies.

+**Note**:
-**Note**: This is a "fat JAR" - you can run it standalone with `-jar` because everything is bundled inside.
-This is how I compiled the model originally in grad school.
+- This is how I compiled the model originally in grad school.
 See below if you want to build from source using Maven.
+- This is a "fat JAR" - you can run it standalone with `-jar` because everything is bundled inside.
+- Since this is preserved the original build, it doesn't print to output folder (I added that later).
+Output will print to the root directory.

 ---